jygibson/psychic-game/README.md

 First, I will psuedocode the game to figure out what I need to do, including the steps and variable.

 Second, I will write the html for what information is needed on the page, including game instructions, and the score.

-Third, I will make it 'meh-pretty' using css.
+Third, I will create the javascript to make it functional. maybe. hopefully.

-Fourth, I will create the javascript to make it functional. maybe. hopefully.
+Fourth, once it works, I will go back and make it prettier using css.

-Fifth, once it works, I will go back and make it prettier using css.
+Sixth, link to my portfolio site

-Sixth, #nailedit, will move on and try to create the word guess game.
+Seventh,  #nailedit, will move on and try to create the word guess game.